jjmeyer0/discover-cls/processor-templates/json-to-attributes/README.md

 # How to Setup Example

-1. Updload discover-json-to-attributes.xml
+1. Upload discover-examples.xml
 2. Drag template onto canvas
 3. Start all processors.

-May have to change PutElasticsearch configs depending on how it is running.
-Disabling it okay as well since we are also putting the flow file to local file.
-4. Make directory /json-to-attributes
-5. Copy test-input.json to /json-to-attributes
-6. The flow file's attributes will be converted to json and outputed to /json-attributes.
+# Running the JSON to Attribute List Example
+1. Start all the processors
+2. Flow will generate a flow file ever 15 seconds
+3. checkout output directory, /json-to-attributes/processed/, for new JSON file.

+# Running the Attribute Router Example
+1.